Xe/site/blog/rtmp-server-setup-2020-01-11.markdown

  - live-streaming
 ---

-I have set up my own [RTMP][rtmp] server that allows me to live stream to [my own infrastructure][streampage].
+I have set up my own [RTMP][rtmp] server that allows me to live stream to my own infrastructure.
 This allows me to own my own setup and not need to rely on other services such as Twitch or YouTube.
 As a side effect of doing this, I can enable people who use my streaming server to use picture-in-picture mode in iPadOS without having to hack the streaming app, among other things.